aubreywullschleger/js-algo-ds/big-o/intro.md

 Real Intro to Big O
   - Big O Notation is a way to formalize fuzzy counting
   - it allows us to talk formally about how the runtime of an algorithm grows as the inputs grow
+    - this is __time complexity__: how can we analyze the rentime of an algorithm as the size of the inputs increases
   - describing how the input size changes the runtime trend
   - Definition:
     - We say that an algorithm is O(f(n)) (said as big o f of n) if the number of simple operations the computer has to do is eventually less than a constant time f(n), as n increases